Jacques Goulet: Early life

-Thomas Goulet, the father of Jacques Goulet, lived in France in ancient Perche province's Normandel hamlet in about 1593.
-The baptismal records of Saint-Maurice-lès-Charencey, a community two miles east of Normandel, document the birth of René Goulet on May 30, 1613 to Charles Goullet and his wife Susanne.
+Thomas Goulet, the father of Jacques Goulet, lived in France in ancient Perche province's Normandel hamlet around 1593.
+The baptismal records of Saint-Maurice-lès-Charencey, a community two miles east of Normandel, document the birth of René Goulet on May 30, 1613, to Charles Goullet and his wife Susanne.
 It is likely that Charles Goullet is the brother of Thomas Goulet.

-Thomas married Antoinette Feillard on April 28, 1613 in Normandel's Saint-Firmin church.
+Thomas married Antoinette Feillard on April 28, 1613, in Normandel's Saint-Firmin church.

-A notarized deed dated April 6, 1615 shows Thomas Goulet purchasing a gray horse for 25 livres from Robert Giguère, a merchant from Tourouvre and a cousin of Robert Giguère who also immigrated to New France.
-The eldest of three children, Jacques Goulet was born in Normandel on April 17, 1615; his sisters Louise and Yvonne, being born in 1619 and 1622, respectively.
+A notarized deed dated April 6, 1615, shows Thomas Goulet purchasing a grey horse for 25 livres from Robert Giguère, a merchant from Tourouvre and a cousin of Robert Giguère who also immigrated to New France.
+The eldest of three children, Jacques Goulet was born in Normandel on around 1615; his sisters Louise and Yvonne, being born in 1619 and 1622, respectively.

 Jacques Goulet worked as a miller for Noël Juchereau on his farm, Les Chatelets in L'Hôme-Chamondot, France in 1645.
 His father Thomas, also worked as a miller in L'Hôme-Chamondot in 1632, possibly at the same mill.

-Goulet married Marguerite Mulier, the daughter of Jean Mulier and Catherine Chauvin, on November 21, 1645 at St. Pierre Church in La Poterie-au-Perche, France.
+Goulet married Marguerite Mulier, the daughter of Jean Mulier and Catherine Chauvin, on November 21, 1645, at St. Pierre Church in La Poterie-au-Perche, France.